minhazul-i/learning-statistics-with-r-danielle-navarro/README.md

 #### Mode
 * **Note:** the value that occurs most frequently.
 * **R code:** `modeOf(x = afl_finalists)` (only in lsr package), for the modal frequency: `maxFreq(x = afl_finalists)`

+### 5.2 Measures of variability / how “spread out” are the data?